Climate-related financial disclosure: key features and guidance to prepare

 However, for financial years commencing on and from 1 January 2028, directors will face a higher standard, requiring a more definitive declaration that, 'in their opinion, the substantive provisions in the sustainability report are in accordance with the Corporations Act' (removing the 'reasonable steps' qualification).

-Entities and boards have expressed concern about directors being required to provide a declaration in the period before 'full' assurance and auditor sign-off on all climate disclosures is mandated in the Act (which is from an entity's fourth Sustainability report, onwards).
+Entities and boards have expressed concern about directors being required to provide a declaration in the period before 'full' assurance and auditor sign-off on all climate disclosures is mandated (which is from an entity's fourth sustainability report, onwards[4]).
 Given this gap, it may be that some entities voluntarily seek 'top up' assurance before doing so becomes mandatory, to provide practical support to the board in making the directors' declaration.
+We are also speaking with clients regarding other ways management can support the board to make its declaration (such as via an uplift in governance and verification procedures).

 Potential future inclusion of non-climate sustainability disclosures

 The Act grants the Minister the authority to expand the sustainability report to include statements and accompanying notes relating to other 'environmental sustainability' matters that are not currently defined by the sustainability standards.
-This power is consistent with the Government's proposal in the second Consultation Paper for the regime to be adaptable to potential future reporting, such as nature-related financial disclosures—you can read our Insight on the Taskforce on Nature-related Financial Disclosures' recommendations, which remain voluntary, here.
+This power is consistent with the Government's proposal in the second Consultation Paper for the regime to be adaptable to potential future reporting, such as nature-related financial disclosures—see our Insight on the Taskforce on Nature-related Financial Disclosures' recommendations, which remain voluntary.

 Three-year modified liability regime

-Liability under the regime will be similar to liability that applies to an entity's financial and directors' reports.
+Liability under the regime is similar to liability that applies to an entity's financial and directors' reports, apart from an initial three-year modified liability regime that will apply to sustainability reports.

 - scope 3 GHG emissions (including financed emissions);

-- scenario analysis (within the meaning given by the ASRS); and
+- scenario analysis (within the meaning given by AASB S2); and

-- transition plans (within the meaning given by the ASRS).
+- transition plans (within the meaning given by AASB S2).

 Additionally, the same modified liability protection extends to representations as to future matters generally made in sustainability reports or auditors' reports for financial years commencing during the period from 1 January 2025 to 31 December 2025.